nicktheo59/nicktheo59.github.io/index.md

  -->

 <br/>
-I settled on the unifying brand name TinkerBricks, and don't worry there's only one thing being tackled at any given time (but alot of parallel working led me into believing these are all essential as well as lucrative ideas, and therefore should not let them go, even if other teams should take them over).
+I settled on the unifying brand name TinkerBricks, and don't worry there's only one thing being tackled at any given time (but alot of parallel working led me into believing these are all essential as well as valuable ideas, therefore I should not let them go, even if other teams should take them over).

 <br/>